simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 Hydration Timeouts happen when the game client doesn't receive data of the individual game entities in a certain time-frame (the request times out).
 In general, there are two major causes:
 - APEX servers are slower than usual and not responding in time.
 This can happen if one of the servers is rebooting for example.
-- A game entity is running into an error and cannot respond to the request
+- A game entity is running into an error and can’t respond to the request

 The vast majority of the time, simply refreshing the browser after waiting for a moment fixes the issue.
 In some scenarios, the servers (or the ISP hosting the servers) could be the cause--in which case, it may be worthwhile to ask in discord if any others are seeing similar issues.